mraypold/CMPUT404-assignment-web-client/README.md

 Contributors / Licensing
 ========================

-Previous Apache 2 license for updated content maintained by Michael Raypold
+Apache 2 license extended by Michael Raypold.

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.